 Some considerations would include:

-Do u think the crowdfunding concept is suited to African/South African context?
+Do you think the crowdfunding concept is suited to African/South African context?

 Most definitely yes, there is a clear need from many of the businesses in South Africa for funding.
 The fact that this offers an investment platform linking both investors and investees, combined with the size of the African population, there are great opportunities.